tsgates/arch-wiki-markdown/wiki/Spotify.md

 catch the global media keypresses, and then forward them to Spotify using one of the methods below.

+> Linux Client

-> Using a bash-script and xdotool
+Using a bash-script and xdotool

 With the help of xdotool it is possible to send your hotkeys to the application.
 The following script is an example of how to control